 When there is a referral to a specialist:

 - What will the specialist do about this medical problem?

-- Why is this type of doctor being recommended?
+- Why is this type of specialist being recommended?

 - Will you (the primary care doctor) send the necessary records, test results, or x-rays directly to the specialist?